kirkone/Expose/readme.md

 ### Metadata file

-If you want certain variables to apply to an entire gallery, place a metadata.txt (this is configurable) file in the gallery directory. eg. in metadata.txt:
+If you want certain variables to apply to an entire gallery, place a metadata.txt (this is configurable) file in the project directory. eg. in metadata.txt:

 	width: 19